 My name is Dady El-Gasmi.
 I am the father of Mohamed and the uncle of Brahim.

-I am an expert in desert navigation and 4×4 desert trekking.
-I have more than 20 years experience as a touristic desert driver.
-I worked for the few last years as an experienced ambulance driver in M’hamid desert due to the knowledge I have about desert off roads.
+I am an expert in desert navigation and 4×4 desert trekking and have assisted in planning the itineraries of our unique treks.
+I have more than 20 years experience as a touristic desert driver and for the last few years I’ve been working as an experienced ambulance driver in M’hamid desert, due to the knowledge I have about desert off roads.
 I will drive you safely through M’hamid Sahara gates and show you all the beautiful places included in your itineraries.

 My name is Hamma El-Gasmi, Mohamed’s Grandfather and this is my story.